 The Town Hall, Damplein 1

 Edam’s Town Hall is close to the merchant’s house, on the other side of the covered lock (Damsluis).
 Although Edam was awarded city status in 1357, this building dates from 1737.
 It was built in the Louis XIV style; heavy, grand and symmetrical.
-The museum annex is located on the first floor with two grand rooms used for special exhibitions every year and houses the museum shop in the richly decorated hall.
+The museum annex is located on the first floor with two grand rooms used for special exhibitions every year.

 During your visit, use your museum ticket to take a look at the Cheese markets and the Council rooms (previously known as the Ships Hall).